 Three mortified, screaming children later, I can assure you some places need to be tackled a little differently when it comes to family travel!

-If you have any intention of swimming in the Dead Sea with kids – here’s exactly what you need to know before you go!!!
+If you have any intention of swimming in the Dead Sea with kids, here’s what you need to know before you go!!!

 What is the Dead Sea?

-Despite its name, it’s not actually a sea (no water flows out) but a saltwater lake – in fact – one of the saltiest in the world – almost 10x saltier than the ocean.
-It is the lowest land point on earth and at 304m in depth, the deepest hypersaline lake in the world.
+Despite its name, it’s not actually a sea (no water flows out) but a saltwater lake – one of the saltiest in the world – almost 10x saltier than the ocean.
+It is the lowest land point on earth and, at 304m in depth, the deepest hypersaline lake in the world.

-So should I visit the Dead Sea with kids?
+So should I visit the Dead Sea with the kids?

-Whilst the novelty of floating weightlessly on the Dead Sea itself is an appealing novelty, there is much more to the Dead Sea.
+Whilst the novelty of floating weightlessly on the Dead Sea is appealing, there is much more to the Dead Sea.
 It is also known for its healing mineral muds and luxury resorts.
 A visit to the Dead Sea is a must for every Jordan or Israel itinerary.

 18 Top survival tips for visiting the Dead Sea with Kids

 So you think you’re game to tackle “swimming” in the Dead Sea with kids?
 Game on!